15 Counterfactual Explanations

 -4 m -1254 -24 0.204 4 0.002 0.506

-All counterfactuals have predicted probabilities greater than 50 % and do not dominate each other.
+All counterfactuals have predicted probabilities greater than 50% and do not dominate each other.
 Nondominated means that none of the counterfactuals has smaller values in all objectives than the other counterfactuals.
 We can think of our counterfactuals as a set of trade-off solutions.

 The counterfactual method creates a new instance, but we can also summarize a counterfactual by reporting which feature values have changed.
 This gives us two options for reporting our results.
 You can either report the counterfactual instance or highlight which features have been changed between the instance of interest and the counterfactual instance.

 The counterfactual method does not require access to the data or the model.
 It only requires access to the model’s prediction function, which would also work via a web API, for example.
 This is attractive for companies which are audited by third parties or which are offering explanations for users without disclosing the model or data.
-A company has an interest in protecting model and data, because of trade secrets or data protection reasons.
+A company has an interest in protecting the model and data because of trade secrets or data protection reasons.
 Counterfactual explanations offer a balance between explaining model predictions and protecting the interests of the model owner.

 The method works also with systems that do not use machine learning.
 We can create counterfactuals for any system that receives inputs and returns outputs.
 The system that predicts apartment rents could also consist of handwritten rules, and counterfactual explanations would still work.

-9.3.5 Software and Alternatives
+Software and alternatives

 The multi-objective counterfactual explanation method by Dandl et al. is implemented in a GitHub repository.

-Mothilal et al. (2020)58 developed DiCE (Diverse Counterfactual Explanation) to generate a diverse set of counterfactual explanations based on determinantal point processes.
+Mothilal, Sharma, and Tan () developed DiCE (Diverse Counterfactual Explanation) to generate a diverse set of counterfactual explanations based on determinantal point processes.
 DiCE implements both a model-agnostic and a gradient-based method.